System Design: Ad Exchange (Real-Time Bidding, Sub-100ms Auctions, DSP/SSP, Impression Serving)

 if bid < req.imp[0].bidfloor: return None

-return bidFor the example from §1, TTD's pCTR was about 8% (very high; the user was a fresh cart abandoner looking at the same product they'd left in their cart the night before), pCVR was around 12%, and the expected value worked out to $1.25 per impression, which is a maximum CPM well over $1,000.
-The shading model knew that ESPN sports impressions usually clear around $8 and shaded down to $8.50, comfortably above the predicted clearing price and far below the maximum.
+return bidFor the §1 example, TTD's pCTR was ~8% (very high — fresh cart abandoner looking at the same product), pCVR ~12%, expected value $1.25/impression, maximum CPM well over $1,000.
+The shading model knew ESPN sports impressions clear around $8 and shaded down to $8.50 — comfortably above the predicted clearing price and far below the maximum.

 10.5 Ad server and creative delivery

-Creatives are uploaded by advertisers into their DSP, not into the exchange.
-The DSP pushes them to a creative CDN of its own choosing.
-The exchange runs an asynchronous malware and policy scan on first-seen creative_id values from DSP responses and caches the verdict; first-time creatives are allowed through optimistically and flagged for backfill scanning, with a fast block path for anything that fails.
+Creatives are uploaded by advertisers into their DSP, not the exchange.
+DSPs push them to a creative CDN of their own choosing.
+The exchange runs an async malware + policy scan on first-seen creative_id values and caches the verdict — first-time creatives pass optimistically and get flagged for backfill scanning, with a fast block path on failure.

-At runtime the DSP returns either HTML (for banner) or VAST XML (for video) in the adm field of the bid response.
-The exchange substitutes a small set of macros before forwarding the markup to the SSP:
+At runtime the DSP returns HTML (banner) or VAST XML (video) in the adm field.
+The exchange substitutes a small set of macros before forwarding:

 | Macro | Replaced With |